Advice Complexity of Treasure Hunt in Geometric Terrains: Introduction

 {\bf Algorithms with advice.} The paradigm of algorithms with advice was developed mostly for tasks in graphs.
 Providing arbitrary types of knowledge that can be used to increase efficiency of solutions to network problems has been proposed in \cite{AKM01,DP,EFKR,FGIP,FIP1,FIP2,FKL,FP,FPR,GPPR02,IKP,KKKP02,KKP05,MP,SN,TZ05}.
 This approach was referred to as {\em algorithms with advice}.
 The advice is given either to the nodes of the network or to mobile agents performing some task in it.
 In the first case, instead of advice, the term {\em informative labeling schemes} is sometimes used if different nodes can get different information.

 Several authors studied the minimum size of advice required to solve network problems in an efficient way.
 In \cite{FIP1}, the authors compared the minimum size of advice required to solve two information dissemination problems using a linear number of messages.
 In \cite{FKL}, it was shown that advice of constant size given to the nodes enables the distributed construction of a minimum spanning tree in logarithmic time.
 In \cite{DKM,EFKR}, the advice paradigm was used for online problems.
 In \cite{FGIP}, the authors established lower bounds on the size of advice needed to beat time $\Theta(\log^*n)$ for 3-coloring cycles and to achieve time $\Theta(\log^*n)$ for 3-coloring unoriented trees.
 In the case of \cite{SN}, the issue was not efficiency but feasibility: it was shown that $\Theta(n\log n)$ is the minimum size of advice required to perform monotone connected graph clearing.
 In \cite{IKP}, the authors studied radio networks for which it is possible to perform centralized broadcasting in constant time.
 They proved that constant time is achievable with $O(n)$ bits of advice in such networks, while $o(n)$ bits are not enough.
 In \cite{FPR}, the authors studied the problem of topology recognition with advice given to the nodes.
 In \cite{DP}, the task of drawing an isomorphic map by an agent in a graph was considered, and the problem was to determine the minimum advice that has to be given to the agent for the task to be feasible.
 Leader election with advice was studied in \cite{GMP} for trees, and in \cite{DiPe} for arbitrary graphs.
 Graph exploration with advice was studied in \cite{BFU,GP} and treasure hunt with advice in graph environments was investigated in \cite{KKKS,MP}.
-To the best of our knowledge, the paradigm of algorithms with advice has been never applied previously to geometric problems.